History of Chechnya: Hassan Israilov's rebellion and World War II

 After the German invasion in the USSR in June 1941, the brothers organized large meetings in areas not yet taken to gather supporters.
 In some areas, up to 80% of men were involved in the insurrection.
 It is known that the Soviet Union used bombers against the rebels causing a large number of civilian casualties.
 In February 1942, Mairbek Sheripov organized rebellion in Shatoi, Khimokhk and tried to take Itum-Kale.
 Sheripov and Israilov joined forces soon and began taking control of areas of Western Dagestan.
-The insurrection caused many Chechen and Ingush soldiers of the Red Army to desert.
+The insurrection caused Chechen and Ingush soldiers of the Red Army to desert.
 Some sources claim that total number of deserted mountaineer soldiers reached 62,750, exceeding the number of mountaineer fighters in the Red Army.

 The Germans made concerted efforts to coordinate with Israilov.
 Germany sent saboteurs and aided the rebels at times with Abwehr's Nordkaukasische Sonderkommando Schamil, which was sent on the premise of saving the oil refinery in Grozny from destruction by the Red Army (which it accomplished).
-However, Israilov's refusal to cede control of his revolutionary movement to the Germans, and his continued insistence on German recognition of Chechen independence, led many Germans to consider Khasan Israilov as unreliable, and his plans unrealistic.
+However, Israilov's refusal to cede control of his revolutionary movement to the Germans, and his continued insistence on German recognition of Chechen independence, led some Germans to consider Khasan Israilov as unreliable, and his plans unrealistic.
 Although the Germans were able to undertake covert operations in Chechnya—such as the sabotage of Grozny oil fields—attempts at a German-Chechen alliance floundered.

 That the Chechens actually were allied to the Germans is highly questionable and usually dismissed as false.
 They did have contact with the Germans.
 However, there were profound ideological differences between the Chechens and the Nazis (self-determination versus imperialism), neither trusted the other.
 The Germans also courted the Cossacks, who were traditionally enemies of the Chechens.
 Mairbek Sheripov reportedly gave the Ostministerium a sharp warning that "if the liberation of the Caucasus meant only the exchange of one colonizer for another, the Caucasians would consider this [a theoretical fight pitting Chechens and other Caucasians against Germans] only a new stage in the national liberation war".

 Operation Lentil/Aardakh

-Operation Lentil began on October 13, 1943, when about 120,000 men were moved into the Republic of Checheno-Ingushetia by the Soviet government, supposedly for mending bridges.
-On February 23, 1944 (on Red Army day), the entire population was summoned to local party buildings where they were told they were going to be deported as punishment for their alleged collaboration with the Germans.
+Operation Lentil began on 13 October 1943, when about 120,000 men were moved into the Republic of Checheno-Ingushetia by the Soviet government, supposedly for mending bridges.
+On 23 February 1944 (on Red Army day), the entire population was summoned to local party buildings where they were told they were going to be deported as punishment for their alleged collaboration with the Germans.